Romania kicks out Russian embassy official | DW | 26.04.2021

 Romania has become the most recent country to eject Russian diplomatic officials from its territory, in solidarity with the Czech Republic over its dispute with Moscow.

-Romanian authorities have declared the Russian embassy's military attache, Alexey Grishaev, a persona non grata on Romanian territory, a Foreign Ministry official told local press agency Agerpress.
+Romanian authorities have declared the Russian embassy's deputy military attache, Alexei Grichayev, a persona non grata on Romanian territory, a Foreign Ministry official told local press agency Agerpress.

 Romanian Minister of Foreign Affairs Bogdan Aurescu informed the Russian ambassador in Bucharest of the decision in a meeting on Monday.